-The Strawberry Feast or in Maltese, Festa Frawli, is held every year in Mgarr usually in April, when the fields are fully bloomed with these delicious fruits.
+The Strawberry Feast or in Maltese, Festa Frawli, is held every year in Mgarr usually in April (this year on the 7th of April 2019), when the fields are fully bloomed with these delicious fruits.
 The village square is swarming with people from all over the island like the bees on the strawberries flowers!

-If you have in mind to come may I suggest to come early in the morning or you will find yourself trapped in the crowd!
+If you have in mind to come to the feast may I suggest to come early in the morning or you will find yourself trapped in the crowd!

 I actually enjoyed a lot the sweets and the cakes, as I have a sweet tooth, for me they were a super attraction!
 I also found one of the other typical Maltese food, or better a street food, the “Pastizzi” nicely filled with… Strawberries, instead that ricotta.
 Very nice!!!

-Traditional Maltese folk music and super as well as very confident little singers enchanted us!
+Traditional Maltese folk music and super as well as very confident little singers enchanted the crowd!

-The Strawberries Feast is definetly an enjoyment for all the family!
+The Strawberries Feast is definitely an enjoyment for all the family!